feast-dev/feast-benchmarks/python/README.md

 * Docker Compose
 * Vegeta

+All these benchmarks are run on an EC2 instance (c5.4xlarge, 16vCPU, 64GiB memory).

 ## Generate Data

 For all of the following benchmarks, you'll need to generate the data using `data_generator.py` under the top-level directory of this repo.
 Just `cd` to the main directory and run `python data_generator.py`.